 At the Jamieson River South area Hole RCK002 intersected near surface gold mineralisation:

-(downhole widths may not represent true width, for details refer to the Company’s IPO Prospectus released on 12 December 2017)
+(downhole widths, for details refer to the Company’s IPO Prospectus released on 12 December 2017)

 Both areas have had only limited follow-up drilling and as such are targets for future drilling.

 The Hill 700 prospect, about 600m immediately south of Hill 800, is defined by a coherent 300m long surface gold anomaly above 25ppb Au, with individual samples above 100ppb Au (0.1g/t Au).
 Of a similar tenor is the Mt Sunday Road prospect where a surface gold anomaly over 500m above 50ppb Au has been defined from historic work (for details see the Company’s IPO Prospectus released on 12 December 2017).

 These prospects demonstrate the potential for significant mineralisation beyond the excellent results from Hill 800 and support the Company’s belief that the Jamieson Project can deliver multiple mineral discoveries with further exploration.
 Evaluation of these prospects along with exploration program design and planning is in progress.